9 Convincing Reasons You Should Stay at a KOA Campground

 5. Glamping Options

-Whether you’re tent camping, RVing, or staying in a KOA cabin, you can count on Kampgrounds of America to offer unexpected amenities that you may think you don’t need, until you do.
+Whether you’re tent camping, RVing, or staying in a KOA cabin, you can count on Kampgrounds of America to offer unexpected amenities that you may think you don’t need, until you do with unique glamping options.
 Don’t feel like cooking?
 Some KOAs have snack bars and cafes.
 Take a mud dive on the local singletrack?
 Throw a load of laundry in so you can ride another day.
 First-time campers and families with small children will love the sites with furnished patios and cabins with private bathrooms.

 6. Your Kids Will Never Want to Leave